mauricekuehl/scale-eng/README.md

-# URL Shortener
+# Distribured URL Shortener

-Small URL shortener for the Scalability Engineering prototype.
+Small distributed URL shortener for the Scalability Engineering prototype.

+See [documentation chapter](#documentation) for further details about the architecture and fullfillment of the requirements.

 ## What Runs

 - `services/api`: FastAPI service on port `8080`
-- `services/db`: FastAPI in-memory stores, run as five DB shards locally
+- `services/db`: FastAPI in-memory stores, run as five DB shards locally using shuffle sharding
 - Cloud deployment: one public Nginx load balancer VM, configurable private API VM count, and configurable private DB shard VM count
 - OpenTelemetry Collector, Prometheus, and Grafana for metrics